 Comments on traces for Patient 3 were taken from audio recording coincident with cardiorespiratory monitoring.
-CPAP: continuous positive airway pressure; HR: heart rate; RR: respiratory rate; SpO2: arterial oxygen saturation. in patients in intensive care units who need ventilatory support and have already received steroids (number needed to treat: 12).60 Tocilizumab may not prove to be so effective in patients less critically ill and who only require oxygen.61
+CPAP: continuous positive airway pressure; HR: heart rate; RR: respiratory rate; SpO2: arterial oxygen saturation.

-Other inflammatory and immunomodulatory drugs blocking endothelial activation and injury62 or boosting pulmonary epithelial cell clearance of alveolar oedema (Figure 1) may also be useful.63 Other therapies such as the antiviral drugs remdesivir, lopinavir, hydroxychloroquine, and interferon have not been shown to reduce mortality or initiation of ventilation.64 Convalescent plasma and hyperimmune immunoglobulins are still being tested.
+Other inflammatory and immunomodulatory drugs blocking endothelial activation and injury or boosting pulmonary epithelial cell clearance of alveolar oedema (Figure 1) may also be useful.
+Other therapies such as the antiviral drugs remdesivir, lopinavir, hydroxychloroquine, and interferon have not been shown to reduce mortality or initiation of ventilation.
+Convalescent plasma and hyperimmune immunoglobulins are still being tested.